SAP/emobility-smart-charging/README.md

 ```
 This approach is used in the frontend.
 Type declarations are generated in the file `frontend/src/assets/server_types.d.ts`.

+### Getting Started
+The purpose of this section is to get you started on using the charging optimizer API.

+The easiest way to understand the interface of the API is to tinker with the playground ([/playground/index.html](http://localhost:8080/playground/index.html)).
+The playground is a visual interface which lets you edit the input for the charging optimizer in a natural way.
+The playground translates your model into a JSON request which is the technical input to the charging optimizer.
+You can easily pick up how to assemble JSON requests for the optimizer by observing how your playground input is reflected in the generated request.

+#### Understanding charging optimizer input
+In the top part of the playground screen you can edit the following input parameters:
+* **Current time**: This is the actual time of day assumed by the optimizer.
+The optimizer can only schedule charging sessions after the current time, not before.
+By default, the playground uses midday as current time.

+* **Charging infrastructure**: The charging infrastructure consists of a hierarchy of fuses reflecting the technical installation of the charging hardware.
+In real life, fuses are installed in a tree structure.
+There is typically one fuse per charging station, another fuse for a set of charging stations, and then further fuses for sets of fuses.
+By default, the playground contains a charging infrastructure with two levels of fuses to illustrate the concept of the tree structure.

+* **Fuse**: Each fuse is characterized by the current at which the fuse cuts off the power supply.
+The charging optimizer assumes three-phase electrical circuits.
+Therefore, each fuse is defined by a triplet of current values, one per phase.
+The playground lets you add further fuses to the infrastructure by clicking the corresponding buttons.
+By default, the playground uses 32 Ampere per phase for new fuses.
+* **Charging station**: Each charging station is characterized by the current at which the built-in fuse cuts off the power supply.
+The playground lets you add further charging stations by clicking the corresponding buttons.
+By default, the playground uses charging stations with 32 Ampere fuses.

+* **Car**: In the playground, cars can be added to charging stations to express their arrival at the charging station.
+When you add cars via the corresponding button, semantically you create a charging demand.
+In the charging optimizer, the cars with their charging demands are the central items for the optimization process.
+The charging optimizer creates one charge plan per car.
+Therfore you need to have at least one car in your input for the charge optimizer to create a non-trivial output.
+The more cars you add to the input, the higher becomes the competition for the scarce resource of charging current.
+With more cars, the available charging capacity is divided and more cars are assigned only partial or no charging opportunities.
+When you check out the generated JSON request you will notice the long list of parameters per car.

+#### Understanding charging optimizer output
+To trigger the charging optimizer us the button labelled **Optimize charge plans**.
+The resultung JSON response contains a list of charge plans, one per car.
+Note that the actual charge plan for the car is labelled **currentPlan** and consists of a list of 96 entries.
+Each entry corresponds to a 15 minute interval since midnight.
+The entered value specifies the charging current which the optimizer assigns to this car in the given interval.

 ### Known Issues
 Please refer to the list of [issues](../../issues) on GitHub.